Disability Living Allowance

 - you have difficulties walking.

-For more information about PIP and to apply, click the link below:
+For more information about PIP and to apply:

-Personal Independence Payment (PIP) - GOV.UK website (external website).
+GOV.UK - Personal Independence Payment (PIP) (external website)

 There are a number of services that can provide you with support when applying for DLA and PIP: